 A range of initiatives has been put in place by Enterprise Ireland to respond to the identified needs of female entrepreneurs.
-These include the introduction of female specific funding calls under the Competitive Start Fund.
+These include partnering on women specific accelerator programmes, the identification and promotion of role models, sponsorship of events and awards and supports for networks, as well as the introduction of female specific funding calls under the Pre-Seed Start Fund.

 Enterprise Ireland also co-funds development programmes which are focused on optimising the business capabilities for women led businesses.
-Included among these is Going for Growth, now in its 14th cycle (www.goingforgrowth.com).
+Included among these is Going for Growth, which has completed its 15th cycle (www.goingforgrowth.com).

 Female targeted initiatives continue to have a positive impact.
-In 2021 there were 40 new female-led Start-Ups, 24 HPSUs and 16 CSF companies.
+In 2023 there were 34 female-led HPSUs and 20 new female-led Start-Ups supported.